bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

   - If not, dm-verity will walk the hash tree down from the root, and for each level, recalculate the hashes.

-  - It will then hash the #strong[actual block data] and compare the hash to the hash from the tree that was used in the calculations.
+  - It will then hash the *actual block data* and compare the hash to the hash from the tree that was used in the calculations.

   - The behaviour on error depends on the device configuration, but can